 Yes.
-Prior to doing so, check with the Transfer Credit Evaluation Office within the Office of Registration and Records for information about the proper paper work to ensure you take the correct course.
-Remember, at least 30 credit hours must be earned at BGSU.
+Prior to doing so, check with Transfer Credit Evaluation in the Registrar’s Office for information about the proper procedure to follow.

-You can file an appeal by visiting the college office and filling out an appeal form.
+You may file an appeal by visiting the college office and filing out an appeal form.
 If you want to improve the chances of your appeal being granted, state precisely and succinctly what you want and write clearly and briefly why you think your appeal should be approved.
-Attach any relevant supporting information, but do not overwhelm the Appeals Board with paper.
-The Appeals Board will try to give you a prompt answer.
-Please remember that an appeal is not granted until it’s granted: do not presume that it will be.
+Attach any relevant supporting information.
+Please remember that an appeal is not granted until it’s granted; do not presume that it will be.
 An appeal by its nature is a variance from the rule, and there must be good reason for granting it.
 You may check the status of the appeal by contacting the college office.
 Most appeals are decided upon within two business days.

 Q. How do I get help preparing for a career?